m50d/m50d.github.com/_posts/2014-10-04-object-oriented-essentialism.md

 <br/>
 <p/>
 <br/>
 [1] This was one of my favourite examples from my brief stint at last.fm, because there are (at least) two other unrelated artists called `Egoist` and `Supercell`.
+Our SQL schema didn't allow us to distinguish between multiple artists with the same name (there were ad-hoc hacks such as tagging one ｓｕｐｅｒｃｅｌｌ); it was hoped that